rscopes/react-scopes/readme.md

 - etc

 RS use a similar states data processing structure than React Hooks & Contexts;<br/>
-Main difference is RS manage useMemo/useState results updates atomically where hooks juste re-execute the memoizers graph all the time.
+Main difference is RS manage memo/state triggering & results propagation where Hooks juste re-execute the memoizers graph every renders.

 ### About decorators